-About 25 per cent of the area under irrigation annually, ie some 64,120 hectares, is concentrated in seven Irrigation Areas constituted under the Irrigation Act 1922-1979, where the supply is generally reticulated by channel systems (by means of gravity or by pumping) from the storage.
+About 25 per cent of the area under irrigation annually, ie some 75,230 hectares, is concentrated in seven Irrigation Areas constituted under the Irrigation Act 1922-1983, where the supply is generally reticulated by channel systems (by means of gravity or by pumping) from the storage.
 In addition, some supply is also provided from streams regulated by the storage.
-A summary is set out on next page; further details are shown on page 883 of Year Book No. 61.
+Further details are shown on page 883 of Year Book No. 61.